 A 3PL solution for the fashion supply chain

-Locus can amp up the fashion retail supply chain with the help of its automated dispatch planning software, DispatchIQ.
-This AI-enabled system executes daily and hourly order dispatching in no time, while making room for on-demand orders.
-Locus DispatchIQ also plays a vital role in enabling last-mile delivery.
+Locus can amp up the fashion retail supply chain with the help of its dispatch management platform.
+Locus’ automated dispatch planning software, DispatchIQ.
+Is an AI-enabled system that executes daily and hourly order dispatching in no time, while making room for on-demand orders.
+It also plays a vital role in enabling last-mile delivery.
 Logistics managers can thus plan shortest, quickest routes while keeping traffic, weather conditions and time-slot preferences in mind.

 Since fashion retail businesses receive innumerable orders throughout the day, they need to be mapped quickly and accurately for delivery persons to locate.
 Locus’ geocoder simplifies even the most complex addresses to put them on a map and quicken on-ground delivery operations.